 Some of the more popular magic mushroom strains go through many iterations and even cross with other strains after they have been isolated from wild mushroom samples.

-In the case of Creeper shrooms, there are no such variations that have gained any popularity.
+In the case of Creeper shrooms, no such variations have gained any popularity.
 However, experts believe this strain to be a copy of either the Hawaiian, Cambodian, or Tasmanian strains (unconfirmed).

 Where to Buy Creeper Shroom Spores

 Despite the Creeper strain not being quite as popular or sought-after as many other strains, spore samples for collecting or cultivating these shrooms are readily available.

 How to Grow Creeper Shrooms

 The Creeper strain has a fascinating history and provides a unique trip experience, so it’s a relatively popular strain for cultivating, especially now that the price for spores has been — *ahem* — corrected.